aosabook/500lines/dagoba/chapter.md

   this.program = Dagoba.transform(this.program)         // activate the transformers
 ```

-And use that to call this function, which just passes our program through each transformer in turn.
+We'll use that to call this function, which just passes our program through each transformer in turn:

 ```javascript
 Dagoba.transform = function(program) {